-Throughout his course he has made lots of friends and gained confidence and increased his independency.
+Throughout his course he has made lots of friends and gained confidence and increased his independence.
 James has been studying for four years and intends to do an Entry 3 course in Animal Care or Horticulture in the next year or possibly gain full-time employment at Firstop.

 The Foundation course is filled with trips to enrich the students’ experience and have some fun.
 The profits from the Café @ the Heart contribute to the funding.
 During his course James has took part in many trips, from Christmas meals at various local restaurants, regular trips to Meadowhall and Centretainment to further afield trips such as Cleethorpes, Drayton Manor and Sherwood Forest.